 Patulous Eustachian Tube

 As mentioned above some patients have a eustachian tube that remains abnormally open.
-This can result in the patient hearing their voice or breathing.
+This can result in the patient hearing their voice and breathing.
 If not causing significant problems for the patient, Patulous Eustachian Tube does not require treatment.
-The video below shows an ear drum moving with quite breathing in keeping with Patulous Eustachian Tube.
+The video below shows an eardrum moving with quiet breathing in keeping with Patulous Eustachian Tube.

 Most patients with a Patulous Eustachian tube do not need treatment.
 Occasionally if the symptoms are particularly troublesome active treatment is required.
-One option is saline nasal spray/douche or muscarinic antagonist nasal spray (2 puffs left and right nose 3 times a day for 4 weeks).
-If this is not successful a temporary injection around the opening of the eustachian tube can be carried out (see video below).
-If this results in significant improvement of the patient’s symptoms a more permanent treatment can be considered such as narrowing or closure (ligation) of the Eustachian Tube opening.
+One option is hypotonic saline nasal spray/douche (e.g. Neilmed Sinusrinse mixed with an equivalent amount of water or even just pure water) or muscarinic antagonist nasal spray (2 puffs left and right nose 3 times a day for 4 weeks).
+Other treatments such as Patulend drops (available in the USA) and Oestrogen (Premarin) nasal spray have been tried.
+If the cause of the patient’s symptoms is unclear a temporary filler injection around the opening of the eustachian tube can be carried out (see video below).
+If this results in significant improvement of the patient’s symptoms a more permanent treatment can be considered such as narrowing with a permanent filler or closure (ligation) of the Eustachian Tube opening.

 Video 5.
 Patulous Eustachian Tube: Note ear drum moving with breathing